Senior Lawyers Division

 The goals of the Senior Lawyers Division are to encourage and maximize participation of senior lawyers in the operation and betterment of the Louisiana State Bar Association, while providing services and support to the senior members of the bar.

-Edward J. Walters, Jr., Vice Chair
+Edward J. Walters, Jr., Chair

-Winfield E. Little, Jr., Secretary/Treasurer
+Winfield E. Little, Jr., Vice Chair

 Senior Lawyers Division Resources